-for line in inputFile: sys.stdout.write(line)
+for line in inputFile: print(line, end="")

 inputFile.close()

 print("Completed reading of file", inputFileName)

 '''

 What You Need To Write Information To A File

 - 1. Open the file and associate the file with a file variable (file is "locked" for writing).

 - 2. A command to write the information.

 - 3. A command to close the file.